Motouom/PackIt/doc/Frontend-Documentation.md

 ## User Workflow and Interaction

 ### Dashboard Overview
-Upon accessing Packit, users are greeted with a dashboard that provides a comprehensive overview of their activity.
+Upon accessing PackIt, users are greeted with a dashboard that provides a comprehensive overview of their activity.
 The dashboard displays the total number of shortened links, recent activity, and quick access to key features.

 ### Creating a Shortened Link
 1. **Navigate to Link Creation**: Users can find a prominent button or menu item to create a new shortened link.